pennzht/onepagecv/README.md

 3. Open `cv.html` with a browser for preview.
 4. From the browser, print the page to PDF and distribute it.

+The file `Firstname Lastname - CV.pdf` shows how the CV should look.